-Data can be entered on Form Steps, but what about entering data on a standard production step?
+Data can be entered on Form Step, but what about entering data on a standard production Step?

 In order to cut down on the number of steps and routing options an operator must go through, it is often easier to enter data within an instructions step, rather than a separate Form Step.
 You can also write directly to Tulip Tables using Input Widgets.

-The following will display how to initiate a data entry field, or Input Widget, onto any app step.
+The following article describes how to initiate a data entry field, or Input Widget, onto any app Step.

 Creating A Widget to Store User Input

 - Date Picker

 Choose an existing variable, or create a new variable to assign to the input Widget:

 By assigning a Variable to the input, the input value can be referenced throughout the app to build various logic.

 Tulip Table Record